jesusmaldonado/ExchangeRates/README.md

 This is just an exchange "screen" using only hooks and effects.
+It follows a redux pattern from the exchange screen down, but the idea was to use a minimal toolset and mimic the patterns of redux/sagas without the weight and setup.
+I've used both snapshotting and react-dom/test-utils, as they are capable of handling hooks.

+This project was for Revolut just as much as it was for me; it was very interesting to learn how to use hooks in a functional way.

 ## Available Scripts